 If you follow the posts of Scott Phillips here on Armchair Trader, you’ll find that (in my highly subjective opinion) that he talks a lot of sense.
 I’m not a huge fan of indicators on charts and technnical analysis in general, as in my experience it is a somewhat flawed science that works in hindsight but rarely in real-time.
 The only thing we can rely on as traders is price, which most indicators use in some element anyway.
 So why not just use price?

 A few days ago – 2 January to be precise – I got an email from Scott (you can get these yourself by signing up here) talking about a potential buy setup in Crude.
 I don’t trade Crude all that much – the occasional dabble – but I took a look at this and liked the way it looked.
-Here’s Scott’s email below and take note – I actually took the trade myself, as reported in the Forums here, albeit with a tiny position.
+Here’s Scott’s email below and take note – I actually took the trade myself, albeit with a tiny position.

 It’s a brand new year, and I sat down at the computer the last few days to look at charts while the markets have been closed.